So as I’m typing this article there are a few things you should know:

 3. Thrift Shops and Goodwill

 Not everything has to be bought at Macy’s.
 Thrift stores and Goodwill’s are great places to find stuff for tenths of what you would pay at a department store.
 Don’t get it twisted.
 Not everything is musty old clothes from the 70’s that your Grandpa donated.
 A lot of times stores will ship brand new overstock items that didn’t sell or couldn’t fit in the store to thrift stores as donations for the tax write-offs.
 One shop here always has Brooks Brothers dress shirts for $3( retail they go for $100).
-The best thrift stores though are in big cities and affluent neighborhoods where rich folks were something once and throw it away.
+The best thrift stores though are in big cities and affluent neighborhoods where rich folks wear something once and throw it away.
 Remember though, Thrift stores aren’t like department stores, things won’t be neatly labeled and come in multiple sizes, so you’ll have to do some extra digging.
 But trust me, it’s worth it.

 Outlet malls are great places to find deals.
 Since there usually on the outskirts on major cities they offer better deals than the malls to attract customers as well as travelers.
 They are also usually bigger than the stores in town and have more stuff and bigger discounts.
 Gas up the whip and roll with the homies for a quick road trip and save some cash.